Monday, 22 December 2025

 I’m cooking for one.

-Such a feast requires a splendid bottle of French red, perchance a Grand Cru of velvet depth and sublime body - much like myself!
+Such a feast requires a splendid bottle of French red, perchance a velvet St Emillion Grand Cru of great depth and sublime body - much like myself!

 As the smells of the roasting meat inveigle their way around the house, I’ll make a few more phone calls, spreading love and good wishes to my friends, scattered around the globe.